agentheath/portfolio/writing/mattermost/channels_notifications.md

 ## Desktop: How to add members to your channel

 1. Click the channel in the left sidebar.
-2. Click the channel name at the top of the channel to open a drop-down menu
+2. Click the channel name at the top of the channel to open a drop-down menu.
 3. Click **Add Members** and search for people by their username or full name.

 Any member of a channel can add new members, not just the channel admin.
 You can also add a user to a public channel by mentioning them with _@username_ in that channel.